Walmart partners with GM's Cruise on self-driving delivery pilot in AZ

-(Reuters) - Walmart Inc is adding Cruise, a majority-owned affiliate of U.S. automaker General Motors Co GM.N, to its roster of self-driving startup partners, in a pilot delivery program early next year in Scottsdale, Arizona, the retailer said on Tuesday.
+(Reuters) - Walmart Inc is adding Cruise, a majority-owned affiliate of U.S. automaker General Motors Co, to its roster of self-driving startup partners, in a pilot delivery program early next year in Scottsdale, Arizona, the retailer said on Tuesday.

 Cruise has been testing its self-driving vehicles for several years in San Francisco, as well as Phoenix.
 In addition to robotaxis, it has provided automated grocery delivery services to residents in San Francisco.

-Backed by Honda Motor Co 7267.T, SoftBank Group 9984.T and T. Rowe Price TROW.O, Cruise told Reuters in an email it is "laser-focused on making this first pilot successful with Walmart."
+Backed by Honda Motor Co, SoftBank Group and T. Rowe Price, Cruise told Reuters in an email it is “laser-focused on making this first pilot successful with Walmart.”

 Cruise did not say how many vehicles will be deployed in the Walmart pilot.